 If it can be shown that the child displayed symptoms the day or night before then it would be difficult to argue force majeure as the employer could argue that the situation of urgency was foreseen and that employee had the opportunity to arrange alternative assistance.

-Supposing the mother thought the child was seriously ill but was subsequently told that it was not a medical emergency – would that be classed as force majeure?
+Supposing Sharon thought the child was seriously ill but was subsequently told that it was not a medical emergency – would that be classed as force majeure?

 The child in the above scenario showed signs of serious illness therefore it would be irrelevant whether it might not be as serious as first thought.
 The right is evaluated from the standpoint of the employee.